mavjav-edu/pcc_2e/appendix_b/index.md

 #### ***Installing IDLE on OS X***

 If you used Homebrew to install Python, IDLE is probably already on your system.
-In a terminal, run the command brew linkapps, which tells IDLE how to find the correct Python interpreter on your system.
+In a terminal, run the command `brew linkapps`, which tells IDLE how to find the correct Python interpreter on your system.
 You’ll then find IDLE in your user applications folder.